ddelong/ddelong.github.io/_posts/2005-04-16-mac-os-x-1039-update-released.md

 >
 > **HTML Editing**

 > Safari 1.3 supports HTML editing, both at the Objective-C WebKit API level and using contenteditable and designMode in a Web page.
 The new Mail app in Tiger uses WebKit for message composition.
-You can write apps that make use of WebKit&#8217;s editing technology and deploy them on Panther and Tiger.
+You can write apps that make use of WebKit's editing technology and deploy them on Panther and Tiger.
 >
 > **Compatibility and Security**